×

 If you are thinking about moving to Liege, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Liege can vary greatly depending on the type and location of the property.
 For instance, the price of an apartment in the city center may be higher compared to those in the outskirts.
 As of recent data, the average price for a one-bedroom apartment in the city center is approximately €600-€700 per month.
 For a three-bedroom apartment in the same area, the cost can go up to around €1,000-€1,200 per month.
 If you're looking to buy property, the average price per square meter in the city center is around €2,000-€2,500.
-However, these prices can fluctuate based on market conditions and other factors," said one expat in Liege.
+However, these prices can fluctuate based on market conditions and other factors," remarked one expat in Liege, Belgium.

 Should I buy or rent a home in Liege?